 As recognized by UNESCO, flamenco is not only a performing art, but it is also a cultural heritage worth safeguarding, as it is enacted beyond the stage during our religious festivals, rituals, ceremonies, and private celebrations.

-Last year, for the first time, I offered a fun multimedia online experience about our Zambomba Flamenco Christmas Celebration, with participants from five different countries.
-This year, I am offering the opportunity to a small group of wonderful people to experience LIVE a magical, transformative, and empowering flamenco cultural immersion here in Spain during our Zambomba Flamenco Christmas Celebration.
+Last year, for the first time, I offered a fun, interactive, multimedia, online experience about our Zambomba Flamenco Christmas Celebration, with participants from five different countries.

 This is a unique opportunity to immerse yourself in the heart of Spanish culture and traditions through our Zambomba Flamenco Christmas Celebration in Jerez.
 It is, indeed, a unique opportunity to experience firsthand the rich heritage of flamenco, our rituals, and our vibrant celebrations that go beyond the stage.